Superlattice induced electron percolation within a single Landau level: Symmetry in the clean limit

-{\it Symmetry in the clean limit.--} Every delta potential on the lattice takes away one state from the degenerate band of zero-energy states~\cite{haldane1988localization} within the LL.
-Hence the non-zero energy state now appears as a part of the Bloch band far away from zero-energy states (since $\lambda\gg0$)~\cite{bhatt2018lattice} .
+Every $\delta$-potential on the lattice takes away one state from the degenerate band of zero-energy states~\cite{haldane1988localization} within the LL.
+Hence the non-zero energy state now appears as a part of the Bloch band far away from zero-energy states (since $\lambda\gg0$)~\cite{ippoliti2018integer} .
 In Fig.~\ref{clean_system}(a), we show the energy-bandwidth $\Delta_b$ as a function of lattice spacing $a_s$ (in units of $\ell_B$).
-From the behavior of $\Delta_b$, one can divide the parameter space (in this case lattice spacing) mainly into three regions: I. $a_s\ll\ell_B$, II. $a_s\sim \ell_B$ (the shaded region) and III. $a_s\gg\ell_B$.
+From the behavior of $\Delta_b$, one can divide the parameter space (in this case lattice spacing) mainly into three regions: I. $a_s<\ell_B$, II. $a_s\sim \ell_B$ and III. $a_s\gg\ell_B$.
 Regions I and III being two extreme scenarios, can be understood from physical arguments.
-In region I, the lattice-spacing $a_s<\ell_B$, whereas $\ell_B$ effectively gives the spatial resolution within a single LL.
+In region I, the lattice-spacing $a_s<\ell_B$ and there are many $\delta$-potentials $(N_\delta\gg N_\phi)$ whereas $\ell_B$ effectively gives the spatial resolution within a single LL.
 Hence, the superlattice \emph{hardly breaks} the CMTS within a single LL, even though it explicitly breaks translational symmetry in real space (the full two-dimensional Hilbert space).
-In region III, the number of delta potentials of the superlattice is very small $(N_\delta\ll N_\phi)$ such that $a_s\gg \ell_B$.
-The non-zero energy states localised by the delta potentials have vanishing overlaps between neighbouring sites, leading to exponentially small bandwidth and an essentially flat Bloch band (see Fig.~\ref{clean_system}(a)).
+Hence, the density of states (DOS) looks like that of a flat-band at a non-zero (far away from zero) energy in Fig.~\ref{clean_system}(b).
+In region III, the number of $\delta$-potentials of the superlattice is very small $(N_\delta\ll N_\phi)$ such that $a_s\gg \ell_B$.
+The non-zero energy states localised by the $\delta$-potentials have vanishing overlaps between neighbouring sites, leading to exponentially small bandwidth and an essentially flat Bloch band (see Fig.~\ref{clean_system}(a)).
+The corresponding DOS shows a tiny peak at the non-zero energy (of a single $\delta$-potential) along with a large zero-energy peak representing the original flat-band shown in Fig.~2(b).
 Hence, in both the regions I and III there is effective CMTS for electrons in a single LL: there are essentially no dispersive single particle states.